brainlife/app-abcd-hcp-pipeline/README.md

 ### Inputs

 This App requires at least one T1w scan, and optionally one (or more) functional data.
 If only the T1w is provided, only the structural preprocessing will be run.
-As in the original pipeline, you can select the step of the analysis (stage) to begin with; possible options are: PreFreeSurfer, FreeSurfer, PostFreeSurfer, FMRIVolume, FMRISurface, DCANBOLDProcessing, ExecutiveSummary, CustomClean. (fieldmap input coming soon)
+In all the cases, the starting step of the analysis (stage) is PreFreeSurfer. (fieldmap input coming soon)

 ### Outputs